- Symptoms of Appendicitis

 Appendix surgery is generally an emergency surgery.
 However, the surgeon who performs the procedure will collect all the medical history of the patient before proceeding to the surgery.

-Patient should inform the medical history to the surgeon.
-Any health ailments like suffering with diabetes, hypertension, kidney diseases, lung diseases etc. should be informed to the doctor.
+The patient should inform the medical history to the surgeon.
+Any health ailments like suffering from diabetes, hypertension, kidney diseases, lung diseases, etc. should be informed to the doctor.

-Patient should also inform the current medication, hence doctor will know if any blood thinners are being used.
-These may need to stopped at least 2 days before the surgery to avoid heavy blood loss or further complications during the procedure.
+The patient should also inform the current medication, hence the doctor will know if any blood thinners are being used.
+These may need to stop at least 2 days before the surgery to avoid heavy blood loss or further complications during the procedure.

-Patient will have counseling session with the Anesthetist before the procedure to get clearance for the anesthesia during the procedure.
+The patient will have a counseling session with the Anesthetist before the procedure to get clearance for the anesthesia during the procedure.

 Stay in Hospital:

 Be prepared for the hospital stay.
-Generally for a laparoscopic procedure the duration of stay in the hospital may take 1 or 2 days and for an open surgery the duration of stay may take around 1 to 3 days.
+Generally, for a laparoscopic procedure, the duration of stay in the hospital may take 1 or 2 days and for open surgery, the duration of stay may take around 1 to 3 days.
 The stay in the hospital may also increase if the patient has a ruptured appendix.

 Post Surgery Care and Diet:

-Post surgery the patient may need to stay in the hospital under observation for about 1 day and later can discharge and move back to home.
-However doctor prescribes few medication over a period of time to reduce the post surgery complications and risks.
+Post surgery the patient may need to stay in the hospital under observation for about 1 day and later can discharge and move back home.
+However, the doctor prescribes a few medications over a period of time to reduce post-surgery complications and risks.
 Also, the patient will be prescribed with a diet plan and the set of physical exercises which helps for a speedy recovery.

-Here are few common tips for post surgery care:
+Here are a few common tips for post-surgery care:

 Risks of Appendectomy:

-Like other operations even appendectomy has set of few risks and complications involved and the surgeon who performs the procedure will ensure to minimize the risks.
+Like other operations, even appendectomy has set off a few risks and complications involved and the surgeon who performs the procedure will ensure to minimize the risks.

-Here are few common risks involved in Appendectomy procedure:
+Here are a few common risks involved in Appendectomy procedure: